wei94424/conrroll-a-car-with-omni-wheels-in-FreeRTOS/README.md

   The module can drive DC motors that have voltages between 5 and 35V, with a peak current up to 2A.
   L9110 dual-motor driver module is the single four-line two-phase stepper motor
   ### Perameter Settings
+  in STM32CubeMX we use clock configuration to set SYSCLK = 20MHz, and use TIM4 parameter setting to set ARR = 100-1 and prescaler = 20000, then we have
+  * PWM Frequency = 20MHz / (100 * 20000) = 10Hz
   ```
   LL_TIM_SetCounterMode(TIM4, LL_TIM_COUNTERMODE_UP);
   LL_TIM_SetAutoReload(TIM4, __LL_TIM_CALC_ARR(TimOutClock, LL_TIM_GetPrescaler(TIM4), 100));